Ataneata Borehole Project – Ghana

 Another serious impact is the health hazards as a result of pollution from gases, noise, and dust.
 Coal mines release methane which can pollute the air.
 Sulphuric acid is utilized in the mining operations, which drains into the water bodies, and adversely affects them.

-Deforestation is resulting in changes in the ecosystem which includes increasing the levels of carbon dioxide in the air.
+Deforestation is resulting in changes in the ecosystem which include increasing the levels of carbon dioxide in the air.

 The leakage of chemicals into the environment adversely affects the health of the local population.